coralproject/talk/docs/_docs/03-03-product-guide-moderator-features.md

 The Admin is your moderators will moderate your comments, and your Admins will configure and manage the different parts of Talk.

-### Dashboard

-The Dashboard provides real-time information to moderators so they know at a glance where they should direct their attention.
-It shows what articles are receiving the most reports and where the most active conversations are happening.

 ### Moderate

 This is the tab where Moderators will spend the majority of their time.
 They can